chriswebb09/chriswebb09.github.io/_posts/2017-01-21-me-myself-and-my-code.md

 ##### Making it right:
 This is a stage where you concentrate on the overall architecture.
 How does the functionality fit into the overall application?
 How do they interact with each other?
 If I change something over here, will it break everything?
-Can I swap this function out for a better implementation, or have I handicapped myself by tethering it to other parts too closely to the functionality of another class?
+Can I swap this function out for a better implementation, or have I handicapped myself by tethering it too closely to the functionality of another class?

 *Hint: This is the time to adult and plan ahead.